LulzRose/YetAnotherFantasyToyList/README.md

 **Additional Notes:**
 - “‡” after a shop name indicates not all their products are made with 100% body-safe silicone.
 Some toys may have sterilization issues.
 - “↺” indicates a shop that sells knockoffs of existing toys.
+- “*” indicates a note at the bottom of the list.

 # Masterlist